UxueGarciaRodriguez2/Prediction-of-Paris-Housing/README.md

 2. **Project Structure**
      - `Data_Procesing.ipynb`: Exploratory Data Analysis to understand the dataset's features, clean the data, and perform initial visualizations.
 An extended explanation of the methods used can be found in the Data Processing notebook.
-     - `BP_implementation.ipynb`: Implementation of a neural network from scratch, with a detailed explanation of each component (weight initialization, activations, backpropagation, etc.).
+     - `BP_implementation.ipynb`: Implementation of a neural network from scratch
      - `NeuralN.ipynb`: Implementation of a neural network using the **tensorflow** library for comparison purposes.
      - `MLR.ipynb`: Implementation of a multiple linear regression model for performance comparison.